Marianne Skovly 1926 - 2020 - Obituary

 Public visitation with the family, will be held on Thursday June 18th from 5-7 p.m., at Heritage Funeral Home in Sioux Falls, SD.
 Masks and social distancing are encouraged.

 Due to current COVID-19 precautions, a private family church service will be held Friday.
-Family and friends are welcome to attend graveside burial at Woodlawn Cemetery at approximately 11:00 a.m. on Friday, June 19, 2020.
-Social distancing/masks are encouraged.
+Family and friends are welcome to attend graveside burial at Woodlawn Cemetery at approximately 11:00 a.m.
+Social distancing and masks encouraged.

-A Zoom link to watch Marianne's funeral service will be posted on the Heritage Funeral Home website.
+She was born in 1926 in Walters, MN to Christian and Anna Schreitmueller.
+She graduated from high school in 1943, from Kiester, MN and attained her degree in Education at Wartburg College in 1947.
+Marianne enjoyed activities that included marching band, choir, and German club.
+She thoroughly enjoyed teaching high school aged students.
+She later served as a substitute teacher in the Yankton area and surrounding communities, while raising her three children.
+Marianne was united in marriage to Archie L. Skovly in 1954 at Eastside Lutheran in Sioux Falls, SD.
+During their marriage they lived in Aberdeen, Sioux Falls and Yankton.
+They raised three children; Todd, Kirk and Lisa.

+Marianne's great joys in life included; raising her family, gardening, glass etching, collecting agates, antiquing, hunting, fishing, card games and bird watching.
+In later years she took special joy in her grandchildren and great-grandchildren.
+She loved to read and was an expert crossword-puzzler!!
+She was an avid supporter of veteran's organizations and Christian charities.

 Public visitation with the family, will be held on Thursday June 18th from 5-7 p.m., at Heritage Funeral Home in Sioux Falls, SD.
 Masks and social distancing are encouraged.

 Due to current COVID-19 precautions, a private family church service will be held Friday.
-Family and friends are welcome to attend graveside burial at Woodlawn Cemetery at approximately 11:00 a.m. on Friday, June 19, 2020.
-Social distancing/masks are encouraged.
+Family and friends are welcome to attend graveside burial at Woodlawn Cemetery at approximately 11:00 a.m.
+Social distancing and masks encouraged.

-A Zoom link to watch Marianne's funeral service will be posted on the Heritage Funeral Home website.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.